OfficeDev/teams-toolkit-samples/NPM-search-message-extension-codespaces/README.md

 ### Deploy the app to Azure
 - From VS Code:
     1. Sign into Azure by clicking the `Sign in to Azure` under the `ACCOUNTS` section from sidebar.
-    1. Click `Provision` from `LIFECYCLE` section or open the command palette and select: `Teams: Provision`.
+    1. Click `Provision` from `LIFECYCLE` section or open the command palette and select: `Microsoft 365 Agents: Provision`.
-    1. Click `Deploy` or open the command palette and select: `Teams: Deploy`.
+    1. Click `Deploy` or open the command palette and select: `Microsoft 365 Agents: Deploy`.
 - From Microsoft 365 Agents Toolkit CLI:
-    1. Run command: `teamsapp auth login azure`.
+    1. Run command: `atk auth login azure`.
-    1. Run command: `teamsapp provision --env dev`.
+    1. Run command: `atk provision --env dev`.
-    1. Run command: `teamsapp deploy --env dev`.
+    1. Run command: `atk deploy --env dev`.

 ### Preview the app in Teams
 - From VS Code:
     1. Open the `Run and Debug Activity` Panel.
 Select `Launch Remote (Codespaces)` from the launch configuration drop-down.
 - From Microsoft 365 Agents Toolkit CLI:
-    1. Run command: `teamsapp preview --env dev`.
+    1. Run command: `atk preview --env dev`.

 ## Version History
 |Date| Author| Comments|